longkunxuluke/longkunxuluke.github.io/_pages/about.md

 - *Quantum Computating and HPC*: quantum computing for quantum chemistry, HPC, ...
 - *Molecular and Materials Science*:
   - *Solvation*: electrolyte solution, ionic liquids, electrostatic and polarization interactions, external electric field, ...
-  - *Materials*: battery, OLED, semiconductors, ...
+  - *Materials*: battery, OLED, semiconductors, capacitor, aluminum foil, fluorine chemicals...
   - *Biology*: drug, peptide, protein, synthetic accessibility, retrosynthesis, ...
+- *BMS Algorithms*

 *Research Value*: I think a good computational method development should be theoretically fundamental (use math and physics to solve issues, not by tuning parameters), easy to use (black-box, automatic and open-source) and generally effective for most chemical systems (versatile).
 A good calculational applications should aim to offer new physical insights and guide the design of products.